 The Québec maritime Blog

-When you open up your snowmobile trail map of Côte-Nord, you will notice something totally unique in Québec: a single line that more or less runs along the St. Lawrence River for a distance of over 1600 kilometres (1000 miles), from Tadoussac all the way to Blanc-Sablon, at the border of Labrador.
-This is the wide and well-groomed Trans-Québec trail #3 (TQ3), also known as the Northern Trail.
+When you open your snowmobile trail map of Côte-Nord, you’ll notice something totally unique in Québec: a single line that more or less runs along the St. Lawrence Estuary for nearly 1600 km (1000 mi.), all the way from Tadoussac to Blanc-Sablon, at the border of Labrador.
+This is the wide and well-groomed Trans-Québec trail #3 (TQ3) combined with the Route Blanche (White Trail), which together are known as the Northern Trail.

 How to get there

 Côte-Nord snowmobile trails are accessible via TQ93 from the Valin Mountains and, more generally, from the Saguenay–Lac-Saint-Jean region (trail #93).
 If you’re travelling from Québec City on TQ3, the Baie-Sainte-Catherine–Tadoussac ferry will take you across the mouth of the Saguenay Fjord to the region of Côte-Nord.
 There’s also lots to see in the regions of Québec City, Charlevoix and Saguenay–Lac-Saint-Jean!

 Côte-Nord can also be reached by the only ferry across the St. Lawrence that operates year-round, which links Baie-Comeau and Godbout to Matane, in Gaspésie.
 Since it’s possible to board the boat by snowmobile, snowmobilers travelling to Côte-Nord or Gaspésie can be seen embarking and disembarking it every day.
 Be sure to reserve your spot on this ferry in advance.

 What to see